Prices are rising. I’m not sure how much…

-Be your own barista.
+Be your own barista

 Be your own bartender

 Things I keep on hand: canned tomatoes, pizza sauce, soups, broths, chili, potatoes, sweet potatoes, green beans, some “dinner sauce mixes” like curries and meats that can go into casseroles.
 I also have canned meats like chicken, ground beef, and meatballs.

 This is important: If you’re new to canning, learn it properly.
 Stay away from forums and people telling you how their grandmother preserved food.
 Follow the USDA guidelines, visit the National Center for Home Food Preservation, and buy yourself a copy of “Ball Complete Book of Home Preserving.”
 This is also called “The Blue Book” because one of the original editions was blue.
 Get the latest edition–food science is always evolving.

-The Bottom Line
+TL;DR–The Bottom Line

-Try these recipes for saving some cash:
+Try these “from scratch” recipes